sandialabs/n2a/README.md

 ## Development Status ##

 The N2A tool is still under development.
-You are welcome to download and try it out, but it still requires significant work to be ready for full deployment.
+You are welcome to download and try it out, but it requires significant work to be ready for full deployment.
 Key issues include:
 - The user interface has not evolved as fast as the language.
 It needs to be updated and simplified.
 - The database engine for storing models is unreliable.
 We will replace it with a simpler approach based on storing plain text documents in a directory.
 - Lacks support for standard neural simulation tools, such as NEURON.
 We will add NeuroML export to take advantage of existing tools.